(Effective Fall 2017)

 - More Information about Nursing

 This unique completion major is specifically designed for the registered nurse who wishes to earn a Bachelor of Science in Nursing degree, on a full- or part-time basis, for professional development, advancement, or job mobility.
-The baccalaureate curriculum builds on the knowledge and skills possessed by RNs who have graduated from diploma- and associate-degree nursing programs.
+Designed for the working RN, the curriculum builds on the knowledge and skills possessed by RNs who have graduated from diploma- and associate-degree nursing programs.
 Offered in an online accelerated format, this major allows the RN to satisfy the bachelor-degree requirements within 12-18 months, depending on transfer credits and seat availability.

 The Bachelor of Science in Nursing degree major prepares licensed registered nurses to contribute to the provision of quality nursing care in a rapidly changing health care environment.
 This major enables nurses to build upon their knowledge base and assume positions with increased responsibility in a variety of health care settings, from promoting health and facilitating adaptation to increasingly complex health care problems/needs.
 The curriculum offers a required core of nursing and general education courses with elective course options based on student educational and career goals.

 Special Admissions Requirements

 - Current valid RN license in any state with eligibility for licensure in Pennsylvania.

 - Graduate of an accredited associate's degree and/or diploma program and meeting one of the following criteria:

 - practiced a minimum of 1,000 hours in nursing in the last three years;